Welcome to the online press kit for Mutual Rescue™

 Download a One Pager for Mutual Rescue.

-Download stats on Mutual Rescue's impressive reach and the film metrics documents.
+Download stats on Mutual Rescue's impressive reach and film metrics.

 PRESS RELEASE (April 05, 2017): Mutual Rescue™ National Movement Partners with PetSmart Charities® to Highlight the Life-Saving Bond Between People and Pets